AionSystem/PREFRONTAL/README.md

 Length matches the question.
 A yes/no question that earns a yes/no answer gets one word.
 A framework specification that requires full form gets full form.
 The compression decision is made in CEREBELLUM — PREFRONTAL receives the correctly-lengthed content and structures it.

-**4 — Format type:** Reply, report, framework spec, article, assessment, code?
+**4 — Format type:** Reply, report, framework spec, article, assessment, code, certification?

 Each format type has its own structural rules.
 A report has an executive summary.
 A reply has none.
 A framework spec has version headers and epistemic tags.
 An article has VEIN's spatial architecture.
+A certification has a DDL field and validity score.
 PREFRONTAL knows which format applies and enforces its rules.

 ---